‘Huge gatherings at Hindu festival as virus surges’: How international media reported Kumbh Mela

 The media pointed out that though India continues to report unprecedented Covid-19 figures, the mega gathering has been allowed to take place in Haridwar.

 As hundreds of thousands of Hindu devotees flocked to participate in the Kumbh Mela in Uttarakhand’s Haridwar city this month, international media reported that the gathering was allowed to take place despite the massive surge in coronavirus cases in India.
+The mela has continued though India on Thursday recorded more than 2 lakh new cases – a global record since the pandemic broke out in January 2020.

+The report also mentioned that Uttarakhand Chief Minister Tirath Singh Rawat said the “faith of devotees will overcome the fear of Covid-19”.
+Rawat had tested positive for the coronavirus days later in March.

 Several lakhs of devotees are visiting the Kumbh Mela each day but only a few are being tested and other basic Covid-19 related protocols such as wearing masks, thermal screening, and checking negative test reports have been ignored.
 The mela is scheduled to continue till April 30.